 Possibly the best historical example for us to consider is the life of King David and his adulterous relationship with Bathsheba (2 Sam.
 11-12).
-By the time David committed adultery with Bathsheba, he already had at least nine wives plus an unknown number of concubines.
+328 By the time David committed adultery with Bathsheba, he already had at least nine wives plus an unknown number of concubines.
 His first was Michal (1Samuel 18); his second, Ahinoam (1Sam.
 25:42); Abigail, third (1Sam.
 25:42); Macaah, fourth (2 Sam.3:3); Haggith, fifth (2 Sam.3:4); Abital, sixth (2 Sam.3:4); Eglah, seventh (2 Sam.3:5).
 Michal is not mentioned in 2 Samuel 3 because she bore him no children.
 The wives mentioned here bore sons to David in Hebron.
 In 2 Samuel 5:13 we find that David "took more concubines and wives [plural] from Jerusalem, after he came from Hebron...."
 Again, this was before he took Bathsheba as his wife.
 Besides Solomon, who was born by Bathsheba, David fathered ten sons in Jerusalem (2 Sam.5:14-16).
 Even assuming that all of them were born to David by only two of the wives from Jerusalem (highly unlikely) then David had a minimum of nine wives (not counting concubines) before he took Bathsheba as his tenth wife.

 However, what happens when Nathan the prophet confronts David in 2 Samuel 12?
 Does Nathan condemn David for all of his wives-for polygamy?
 No. Instead, he condemns David for the sin of adultery, for taking the wife of Uriah the Hittite and for having Uriah (as well as 100 men with him) struck down by the sons of Ammon (v.9).
 It is true that the Lord's directives for the kings of Israel prohibited the multiplication of wives (Dt.17:17), but this restriction does not come up in the narrative with Nathan, nor had it been addressed previously.
 The king must also not multiply horses or gold and silver for himself.
 All of these excesses were the habit of oriental kings whose sins should not be imitated by the kings of Israel.
 The multiplication of wives, particularly, was generally for the purpose of making foreign alliances with many nations, something which Solomon did to his own ruin (1Kings 11:1-13).
 But for the most part, David's wives were not foreign (only Maacah is mentioned who was the daughter of the king of Geshur, a people who formed an alliance with the Israelites as far back as the conquest of Canaan; Josh.
 13:13).
-Nor can we say that David was an obstinate, hard-hearted sinner-at least before he took Bathsheba-who degenerated into polygamy through the hardness of
+Nor can we say that David was an obstinate, hard-hearted sinner-at least before he took Bathsheba-who degenerated into polygamy through the hardness of his heart.329 While he was taking all these wives, he was also writing many of the Psalms, and more Psalms would follow after his repentance.
+By contrast, his predecessor, Saul, was a hard-hearted sinner and would-be assassin who only had one wife and one concubine (1Sam.14:50; 2 Sam.3:7).
+None of